solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 #### error: no such command: `build-sbf`

-This error typically occurs because the Solana Build SBF (Solana BPF) feature is not available in your current environment.
-Solana BPF is used for compiling programs to run on the Solana blockchain.
-The error might indicate that either the Solana installation is corrupted or the relevant binaries are not in your system's PATH variable.
+If you see this message, this error typically occurs because the relevant binaries are not in your shell's PATH variable.

-One possible solution is to add the Solana binaries to your system's PATH variable.
-Add this to your `~/.zshrc` or `~/.bashrc` file to make the change permanent.
+Run this command to add this folder to your shell, and also add this to your `~/.zshrc` or `~/.bashrc` file to make the change permanent.

 ```bash
 export PATH=~"/.local/share/solana/install/active_release/bin:$PATH"
 ```

 #### Unable to get latest blockhash.
 Test validator does not look started.

+There's multiple versions of the 'tar' (tape archiver) command Solana used for archiving. macOS comes with BSD tar, but Solana CLI wants the GNU version installed.

 - Install [Homebrew](https://brew.sh/) and use it to install GNU tar: